OlisaMarvis/Lemp-stack-project/README.md

-In this article, we’ll be implementing a web stack project using the LEMP stack in AWS.
+In this article, I’ll be implementing a web stack project using the LEMP stack in AWS.
 But before we dive in to the implementation, you’ll be wondering.
 What is a web stack or LEMP stack?
 I’ll explain below.

 # Web Stack